eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/assert.md

 ### Conditions

-The condition in an `assert` statement is a
+The conditions in an `assert` statement form a [condition list](../conditions#condition_lists).
-[condition list](../conditions#condition_lists).

 Any expression of type [`Boolean`](#{site.urls.apidoc_current}/Boolean.type.html)